 The Yo-Yo tests are reliable for determining intermittent-exercise capacity and %HRpeak for soccer players and untrained 9- to 16-year-old girls.
 They also possess construct validity with better performances for soccer players compared with untrained age-matched girls, despite similar %HRpeak.

-Póvoas is with the Research Centre in Sports Sciences, Health Sciences and Human Development, CIDESD, Vila Real, Portugal.
+Póvoas is with the Research Center in Sports Sciences, Health Sciences and Human Development, CIDESD, University Institute of Maia, ISMAI, Maia, Portugal.
 Castagna is with the School of Sport and Exercise Sciences, University of Rome Tor Vergata, Rome, Italy. da Costa Soares is with the Centre of Research, Education, Innovation and Intervention in Sport, Faculty of Sport, University of Porto, Portugal.
 Silva is with the Research Centre in Physical Activity, Health and Leisure, Faculty of Sport, University of Porto, Portugal.
 Coelho-e-Silva is with the University of Coimbra, Coimbra, Portugal, Portugal.
 Matos is with the University of Beira Interior, Beira Interior, Portugal.
 Krustrup is with the Dept. of Nutrition, Exercise and Sports, University of Copenhagen, Denmark.